estuary/docs/example-market.rst

 average (where the average numerator and denominator are reduced individually).

-``securityStats`` then bundles a number of statistics of interest, along with the security, exchange, and date (*not* the date-time).
+``securityStats`` then bundles a number of statistics of interest, along with the security, exchange, and date.
 To set things in motion, we now need to declare a derived collection:

 .. code-block:: yaml